Before You Go To Jordan

 At the Hotel

 We have some liberty at the Hotel.
-There you can wear capris, t-shirts and even modest (not low-cut) tank tops.
+There you can wear capris, modest t-shirts and even modest (not low-cut) tank tops.
 The Hotel also has a swimming pool, where a one piece swimsuit would be appropriate.
 Women, please wear a cover-up when walking to or from the pool area.

 At the Dig Site

 Due to the sun and our direct contact with the local Muslim people in the village, this is where both our behavior and dress should be the most careful.
-We ask that men and women wear full length pants, not too low on the waist.
+We ask that both men and women wear full length pants, not too low on the waist or the bum area.
 No tank tops, no cleavage, nothing sleeveless (even for guys).
 T-shirts (not too tight) are okay, but be careful not to show your belly.